ggh07/WeatherAppUK/README.md

 # WeatherAppUK

-Bu aplikasyon sürekli geliştirilecektir. Öğrendiğim sistemleri sürekli güncelliyor olacağım. </br>
+This application will be constantly improved.
+I will be constantly updating the systems I learn. </br></br>

-Planlanana eklenecekler: </br>
+To be added to the planned: </br>
--Splash Ekranı </br>
+-Splash Screen </br>
--Ana hava durumu ekranı </br>
+-Main weather screen </br>
--Şehir Ekleme Ekranı  </br>
+-City Adding Screen </br>
--Şehir Listemeleme Ekranı  </br>
+-City Listing Screen </br>
--Şehir Hava Durumu Görüntüleme Ekranı  </br>
+-City Weather Display Screen </br>